-- Landlords (when determining if they'll rent you an apartment or how large a security deposit to require). - Utility companies may check your credit before deciding to let you open an account or borrow equipment. - Prospective employers may use information found in credit reports to make a hiring decision. - Your credit report can also be used to verify your identity.
+- Insurance companies (in determining your rates). - Landlords (when determining if they'll rent you an apartment or how large a security deposit to require). - Utility companies may check your credit before deciding to let you open an account or borrow equipment. - Prospective employers may use information found in credit reports to make a hiring decision. - Your credit report can also be used to verify your identity.